malloydata/malloydata.github.io/docs/_src/user_guides/basic.md

 Having the output column name written first makes it easier for someone reading the code to visualize the resulting query structure.

-Named objects, like columns from a table, and fields defined in a Source, can be included in field lists without an `is`
+Named objects, like columns from a table, and fields defined in a source, can be included in field lists without an `is`

 ```malloy
 --! {"isRunnable": true, "showAs":"html", "runMode": "auto", "isPaginationEnabled": true}